hudgins/resume/RESUME.md

  - 2022 - my team created a new fiat offramp for Bitcoin Depot which allows customers to purchase crypto at retail outlets in the USA through a partnership with a major gift card service provider.
- - 2023 - currently migrating services from Heroku to AWS
+ - 2023 - migrated services from Heroku to AWS, developed CI pipelines on Github Actions

 #### Technologies:
- - Node.js, JS/TS, Express, NestJS, MongoDB, Datastore, Redis, Websockets, Blood, Sweat, Tears, Love
+ - Node.js, JavaScript, TypeScript, Express, NestJS, MongoDB, Datastore, Redis, Websockets, Github Actions

 #### Links:
  - [Bitaccess BTM Locations](https://bitaccess.com/locations)